iris-hep/idap-200gbps-atlas/README.md

 ## Usage

-WHen run on the UChicago AF Jupyter Notebook no package installs are required.
+When run on the UChicago AF Jupyter Notebook no package installs are required.

 There is a `requirements.txt` which should allow this to be run on a bare-bones machine (modulo location of files, etc.).